3.3 Skills forecasting

 The Hungarian Chamber of Commerce and Industry (Magyar Kereskedelmi és Iparkamara)

-The role of the Hungarian Chamber of Commerce and Industry (Magyar Kereskedelmi és Iparkamara) is worth emphasizing; this institution regularly checks the different international reports and the national developments (2019. tavaszi gazdasági előrejelzés) and its Institute for Economic and Enterprise Research conducts research about short term labour market prognosis every year commissioned by the Ministry.
+The role of the Hungarian Chamber of Commerce and Industry (Magyar Kereskedelmi és Iparkamara) is worth emphasizing; this institution regularly checks the different international reports and the national developments (Spring 2021 Economic Forecast) and its Institute for Economic and Enterprise Research conducts research about short term labour market prognosis every year commissioned by the Ministry.
 The Chamber has good governmental connections and often takes a position ('Kevés a szakmunkás, sok a gimnazista') on the links between education and the labour market, and the desirable directions.
-It must be noted that in the forecasting reports of the Ministry of Finance, references to young workers are very rare.
+It plays an important role in the organization and quality assurance of the dual training.
+It must be noted that the forecasting reports of the Ministry of Finance mention young workers rarely.

 The Development and Training Committees